Forcing Calculator

 Venues: close up and parlour

-Skill: no sleight of hand; simple audience management; no timing pressure
+Skill: no sleight of hand, no timing pressure, just simple audience management

 Requirements